crond-jaist/cylms/README.md

 use in conjunction with the integrated cybersecurity training framework CyTrONE, which is also developed by CROND at JAIST.

 ## Quick Start

-This section provides a brief introduction on how to use CyLMS.
+This section provides a brief introduction on how to use CyLMS; please refer to the User Guide for details.

 ### Setup

 In order to setup CyLMS, the following steps are required:

-* Download and extract the current release source code from GitHub
+* Download and extract the current release source code from GitHub:

+  `$ tar -zxvf cylms-X.Y.tar.gz --directory /target/directory`

 * Download and run the file "create_scorm_template.sh" to create the SCORM package template required by CyLMS:

-  $ /path/to/create_scorm_template.sh /full/path/to/cylms
+  `$ /path/to/create_scorm_template.sh /full/path/to/cylms`

-* Create a configuration file with details about the LMS host, course name, etc. If you are using the provided Moodle VM, the sample "config_example" can be used as such.
-Otherwise you will need to set up your own Moodle host (for details see the User Guide)
+* Download and start the sample Moodle VM that is also provided on
+  GitHub:

+  `$ tar -zxvf moodle.tgz`

+  `$ virsh define moodle.xml`

+  `$ virsh start moodle`

+  NOTE: It is also possible to set up your own Moodle host; if you prefer to do so, follow the instructions in the User Guide.

-### Basic operation
+### Utilization

-There are two main operations possible via CyLMS:
+The two main operations supported by CyLMS are:

-* Convert a training content file to SCORM package and add it to LMS.
-The example below converts the sample content file "training_example" using the configuration file "config_example" and adds the generated SCORM package to LMS as training session #1:
+1. **Convert training content to SCORM package and add it to LMS**

+  The command below converts the sample training content file `training_example` using the configuration file `config_example`, and adds the generated SCORM package to LMS as `Training Session
+  #1`:

-  $ ./cylms.py --convert-content training_example.yml --config-file config_example
+  `$ ./cylms.py --convert-content training_example.yml --config-file config_example
---add-to-lms 1
+--add-to-lms 1`

-* Remove a training activity from LMS.
-The example below uses again the configuration file "config_example" and removes training session
-#1, assuming the activity id returned by the add-to-lms command was
-"10" (this needs to be change based on the actual returned value when you execute the previous command)
+  NOTE: The above command will display an activity id which is required for the operation below.

+2. **Remove a training activity from LMS**

+  The command below uses the configuration file `config_example` to remove `Training Session #1`.
+We denote the activity id returned by the `add-to-lms` operation above by `ID`, which should be replaced with the actual value displayed after executing the previous
+  command:

- $ ./cylms.py --config-file config_example --remove-from-lms 1,10
+  `$ ./cylms.py --config-file config_example --remove-from-lms 1,ID`

 ## Program overview

-Below we provide a brief overview of CyLMS.
-The tool set includes several components:
+Below we provide a brief overview of the main CyLMS components:

-* cylms: Main program of the tool set which is used to provide all the functionality implemented in the other modules
+* `cylms.py`: Main program used to access all the functionality provided by CyLMS.

-* cnt2lms: Core module that converts a given training content description file to an equivalent SCORM pacage
+* `cnt2lms`: Core module that converts a given training content description file to an equivalent SCORM package.

-* lms_mgmt.py: Module that containt management functionality related to LMS, such as adding and removing activities, etc.
+* `lms_mgmt.py`: Module that contains integration support with the Moodle LMS, such as adding and removing activities, etc.

-* cfg_mgmt.py: Module for managing the configuration files
+* `cfg_mgmt.py`: Module used for managing the configuration file.

+For your convenience we also provide some sample files:

-Details about the training content representation used in CyLMS are provided in the User Guide, and a sample training content file named 'training_example.yml' is provided with the source code.
+* `training_example.yml`: Example training content file; for details about the training content representation used in CyLMS see the User Guide.

-The configuration file contains settings regarding the LMS that is to be managed via CyLMS, such as host name, repository directory, related course name, etc. See the file 'config_example' for an example.
+* `config_example`: Example configuration file with settings regarding the Moodle LMS that is to be managed via CyLMS, such as host name, repository directory, course name, etc. This file needs to be updated if you modify the provided Moodle VM, or you set up your own Moodle host.